-It is true, as the saying goes, that "God helps those who help themselves."
+Granted, it is true, as the saying goes, that "God helps those who help themselves."
 However, it is not true that Jesus said that the rich deserve more and the poor deserve less.
 In fact, he said the poor are blessed and the souls of the rich are in jeopardy.
 And the Founders of the United States of America said that government should "promote the general welfare" in order to ensure domestic tranquility and justice for all.

 But, in spite of the truth, wealthy Reaganites have been enabled by Reaganism to proudly claim they are both "patriotic and religious."
+That’s why the Christian Dominionist movement led by the “Christian Right” that rose to political power with Ronald Reagan has been an integral part of the right-wing conspiracy.

-Now granted, there's nothing wrong with being rich.
-Also granted, most of them actually believe they are patriotic and religious, and many of them think they are doing the "right" thing.
-But greed and selfishness are wrong.
+However, greed and selfishness are wrong.
 And those who are greedy and motivated by self-interest to the detriment of others unwittingly perpetuate the same false doctrines that have made "Christian" emperors, monarchs and aristocrats extremely rich at the expense of the vast majority since the fourth century.

 Consequently, in the 1950s, mostly due to the slanderous activities of Senators Joseph McCarthy and Richard Nixon, along with their "red-baiting" Hollywood cohort Ronald Reagan, they succeeded in silencing and even destroying the lives of many progressives and New Deal Democrats.